jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (a) continues as the chairperson or a deputy chairperson until their term of appointment expires; or (b) continues as a member until 5 years has elapsed since the date on which they were appointed in accordance with section 118(1)﻿(b) of this Act.

+### Part 2 — Provisions relating to Social Workers Registration Amendment Act 2025

+### 7 Interpretation
+In this Part, amendment Act means the Social Workers Registration Amendment Act 2025.

+### 8 Social worker subject to interim suspension or change to scope of practice before commencement date
+(1) In this clause, commencement date means the date on which section 10 of the amendment Act comes into force.
+(2) This clause applies to a social worker who, immediately before the commencement date, was subject to an interim suspension of the social worker’s registration or practising certificate (or both) or to a change to the social worker’s individual scope of practice for 1 or both of the periods set out in section 57A(4) (as it read immediately before the commencement date).
+(3) On and after the commencement date, the Board may make a further direction for any further period or periods if it considers that the direction is reasonable and necessary to allow further investigation or a medical examination to take place.

+### 9 Transfer of specified information to Board
+(1) In this clause, commencement date means the date on which section 18 of the amendment Act comes into force.
+(2) Subclause (3) applies to any information, document, or copy of or extract from a document (specified information) that, before the commencement date, was—
+  (a) given to the department by a person in accordance with a written notice issued by the chief executive under section 147A(1) or following a request by the chief executive under section 147A(3); or
+  (b) voluntarily given to the department or the chief executive by a person for the purposes of section 147A; or (c) produced or generated by the department or the chief executive for the purposes of section 147A.
+(3) On and after the commencement date, the specified information must be treated as if it were held by the Board.
+(4) Subclause (5) applies if, before the commencement date, the chief executive had asked a person in writing under section 147A(3) to give information to the department before issuing a written notice to the person under section 147A(1).
+(5) On and after the commencement date, the Board may issue the written notice under section 147(1) to the person in respect of the information.

+### 10 Delegate may determine outstanding matters relating to pending application for registration
+(1) In this clause, commencement date means the date on which section 21 of the amendment Act comes into force.
+(2) This clause applies to an application for registration as a social worker that was made before the commencement date but was not determined before that date.
+(3) On and after the commencement date, a person to whom the Board has delegated any of its functions, duties, and powers relating to registration may determine any outstanding matters relating to the application.

 ## Schedule 1 — Provisions applying to Social Workers Registration Board

 ### 1 Interpretation